 In 2026, it must still be possible to issue a credit note as a PDF, as long as the customer accepts this (Art.
 56, § 2 (4) of the VAT Code).
 If the supplier decides to issue the credit note as a SEI, which in theory, is mandatory as from 1 January 2026, the customer has to accept it, as this is not a voluntary issue of a SEI.

 In order to exercise the right to deduct the VAT mentioned on your incoming invoices, you must have a regular B2B invoice (Art.
 3, § 1, 1°, of RD No 3).
 For a transaction covered by the obligation, you must therefore have a structured electronic invoice in order to exercise your right to deduction.
 There is an exception, bound by specific conditions: the so-called substance over form (VAT Commentary, Bookwork III: Right to deduction of the input tax, Chapter 11: Right to deduction, Section 14 - Exercise of the right to deduction, 2(b) and (c)).
+If the material conditions are met, the right to deduction will not be denied.
+However, you may be liable to an administrative fine if you do not have the technical means required to receive a structured electronic invoice.

 25. What about authorised representatives?